Use our money-saving tips to find the right car insurance policy at the right price and cut the cost of your premium.

 Telematics car insurance bases premiums on actual data about your driving, which is recorded by either a black box fitted in the vehicle or a mobile phone app.

-Administration charges are one of the great hidden expenses on car insurance and it's all too easy to ignore their details when arranging cover.
+Administration charges are one of the great hidden expenses on car insurance.

-If, for example, you change your car, your job or your address in the course of the policy, some insurers may allow you to make the change for free, others may charge, perhaps, £50.
+If, for example, you change your car, your job or your address, some policies will allow you to make the change for free - but others could charge around £50.

-When you arrange cover it's worth looking at these charges - paying £5 or £10 more for insurance with reasonable administrative fees may save you much more in the course of the policy.
+Take charges into account when you arrange your insurance - paying £5 or £10 more for a policy with reasonable admin fees could save you much more in the long run.